COGNITION: From Evaluation to Defense against Multimodal LLM CAPTCHA Solvers

-Our empirical results highlight a small set of visual CAPTCHA task types that remain consistently difficult for state-of-the-art MLLMs, even under optimized prompts, limited retries, and few-shot demonstrations.
-We now use these findings to answer RQ4: what strategies should web service providers adopt to deploy CAPTCHA schemes that remain effective against increasingly capable MLLM-based solvers?
-Rather than proposing an entirely new CAPTCHA family, we extract structural \emph{hardness factors} from the five robust task types—Click\_Order, Place\_Dot, Pick\_Area, Dice\_Count, and Patch\_Select—and turn them into concrete design principles.
+{Based on our experimental evaluation, we identify visual CAPTCHA task types that remain challenging for state-of-the-art MLLMs, even under optimized prompting, retries, and few-shot examples.
+We then address RQ4: how can web service providers keep CAPTCHA schemes effective against increasingly capable MLLM-based solvers?
+To answer this question, we distill the key structural \emph{factors} underlying the robust task types, translate them into a practical defense methodology, and provide a preliminary validation showing how this methodology can strengthen a vulnerable CAPTCHA task.}